SUKU Price Tops $0.16 (SUKU)

 Buying and Selling SUKU

-SUKU can be bought or sold on the following cryptocurrency exchanges: .
-It is usually not possible to buy alternative cryptocurrencies such as SUKU directly using US dollars.
-Investors seeking to trade SUKU should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy SUKU using one of the exchanges listed above.
+SUKU can be bought or sold on these cryptocurrency exchanges: .
+It is usually not presently possible to buy alternative cryptocurrencies such as SUKU directly using U.S. dollars.
+Investors seeking to trade SUKU should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy SUKU using one of the aforementioned exchanges.

 Receive News & Updates for SUKU Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SUKU and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.